-Many aspects of life are just starting to return to “normal,” but many things will be different about the way we run Maker Camp this summer compared to previous summers.
+Many aspects of life are just starting to return to “normal,” but many things will be different about the way we run Maker Camp.

-We know that you and your children may have questions about how DHF will operate this summer.
+We know that you and your children may have questions about how DHF will operate.
 We hope this guide can answer as many of your questions as possible.
 Should you have any additional questions/concerns, please reach out to us:

-What is DHF doing to keep my child safe this summer?
+What is DHF doing to keep my child safe this fall?

-- DHF is implementing a range of COVID safety protocol measures this summer.
+- DHF is implementing a range of COVID safety protocol measures this fall.
 They include:

 - Social distancing of youth participants and staff with limited building capacity

 - Mandated mask use for youth participants and staff (except while eating)

 - Socially distanced meal time

 - Socially distanced drop off and pick up